Toxikuu/to/README.md

 - [ ] Provide an official stage file.
 Ensure the presence of `zstd`.
 Also automatically install `to` to it.
 This stage file should be provided as a release asset.
+    - [ ] Make an LFStage profile for it